-- Capital Assets: The Town's total capital assets for its governmental activities as of September 30, 2015, amounts to \$1,825,843 (net of accumulated depreciation).
-The Town purchased capital assets in 2015 for \$18,282, which relates to acquisition of park playground equipment and new banners.
+- Capital Assets: The Town's total capital assets for its governmental activities as of September 30, 2016, amounts to \$1,776,484 (net of accumulated depreciation).
+The Town purchased capital assets in 2016 for \$28,619, which relates to the acquisition of new banners, a sound system, and park improvements.
 This investment in capital assets includes land, buildings and improvements, improvements other than buildings, furniture and equipment, and infrastructure. - At the end of the current fiscal year, the Town had no outstanding debt.

 Additional information on the Town's capital assets can be found in Note C to the financial statements.
-Additional information on the Town's long-term liabilities can be found in Note E to the financial statements.